YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/DeviceControl.md

 * The default unit by which the volume or brightness is changed is up to the client.
 * The client must frequently report the current speaker volume and screen brightness to CIC using the [`Device.DeviceState`](/CIC/References/Context_Objects.md#DeviceState) context object.
 * After handling the directive, the client must send the result to CIC, using the [`DeviceControl.ActionExecuted`](#ActionExecuted) or [`DeviceControl.ActionFailed`](#ActionFailed) event.
 * Clova normally provides a voice guide ([`SpeechSynthesizer.Speak`](/CIC/References/CICInterface/SpeechSynthesizer.md#Speak) directive) when sending a directive to the client for device control.
 However, if the control is related to speaker output like the `"volume"` is set in the `target` field, Clova does not provide a voice guide with the [`SpeechSynthesizer.Speak`](/CIC/References/CICInterface/SpeechSynthesizer.md#Speak) directive.
 This is in consideration of the UX such as for a user listening to music.
-Instead, you should implement an action to inform the user that the volume has been changed using the lights or a simple sound effect on the client.
+For this, you must implement an action to inform the user that the volume has been changed using the lights or a simple sound effect on the client.

 ### Message example